jonfk/calc/README.md

 also inspired by go/parser and text/template/parse.

 ###TODO
-- Fix unary operators in parser: -, +, !
 - Add more tests for parser
 - Add comment support to parsing
 - Add eval package and implement an interpreter